RogueLikeJavaENS/RogueLike/TUTORIAL.md

 When a monster is playing, you can skip the description by pressing any key.<br>
 During the player turn, he has 1 action.<br>
-`move`, `attack` and `use potion` are consuming the player turn.<br> You can open the minimap, turn yourself with **Caps. lock**, select sorts, and open the inventory without consuming your action.<br>
+`move`, `attack` and `use potion` are consuming the player turn.<br> You can open the minimap, turn yourself with **Caps. lock**, select sorts, and open the playerInventory without consuming your action.<br>
 When a monster is killed, the hero gain **XP**, [BTC](#btc) and [Potions](#potions).

 ## Merchant